b3b0/graSSHopper/README.md

     - s: Edit servers.cfg

 ```
+# THE FUTURE
+Planned features and improvements:
+- Multiple profiles of configurations
+- Email integration
+- Output cleanup
 # OTHER
 - Plan to add quick way to edit commands.cfg and servers.cfg within the program.
 - Contribute, break, fix or shame the project.
 It's cool man.